How to Calculate Food Cost Percentage for Restaurants

 Example

 Let’s say we want to calculate the food cost percentage for a pizza.
-Assume that the pizza costs $3.50 to produce, and it is being sold for $10.00.
+The pizza costs $3.50 to make and is being sold for $10.00.

-This means that 35% of the selling price is being allocated towards the food cost.
+So, 35% of the selling price is going towards the food cost.

 Advanced Formula

-This method is often used by restaurants that want to have a more precise measure of their total food cost percentage.
-Most modern restaurant software with inventory management and analytics can provide this data automatically.
+This method is used by restaurants that want a more precise food cost percentage.
+Most modern restaurant software with inventory management and analytics can give you this data.

 Advanced food cost percentage formula